pkiscape/certificate-verify/README.md

 ## Prerequisites

 - End-entity or certificate file in PEM or DER format.
-File extension doesn't matter.
 - Issuer or certificate chain file in PEM format
+(File extension doesn't matter for the files)

 Install dependencies
 ```